-Configuration cess Control Ac- Remarks Clients Shows a list of all CodeMeter client computers that have permission to use the CodeMeter Server (check out a license) If this list is empty (default setting), all CodeMeter Clients are allowed to use the CodeMeter Server.
-Add, Remove To allow a special CodeMeter Client to use the CodeMeter Server, ju the "Add" button and enter the IP address or the DNS name of the clie input box.
-To remove a Client, highlight its IP address and click "Remove Access FS If this feature is enabled (box is checked), CodeMeter Clients or developer PCs can access the CodeMeter Firm Security Box (FSB).
-To disable this feature, uncheck the check-box This feature is only useful for CodeMeter Licensors
+Configuration Ac- cess Control Remarks Clients Shows a list of all CodeMeter client computers that have permission to use the CodeMeter Server (check out a license).
+If this list is empty (default setting), all CodeMeter Clients are allowed to use the CodeMeter Server.
+Add, Remove To allow a special CodeMeter Client to use the CodeMeter Server, just click on the "Add" button and enter the IP address or the DNS name of the client into the input box.
+To remove a Client, highlight its IP address and click "Remove".
+Access FS If this feature is enabled (box is checked), CodeMeter Clients or developer PCs can access the CodeMeter Firm Security Box (FSB).
+To disable this feature, uncheck the check-box.
+This feature is only useful for CodeMeter Licensors.